-Here are all the winners from the American Music Awards 2020 – rolling list
+Here are all the winners from the American Music Awards 2020

 Luke Combs – ‘What You See Is What You Get’

-Blake Shelton – ‘Fully Loaded: God’s Country’
+Blake Shelton – ‘Fully Loaded: God’s Country’ – winner

 Morgan Wallen – ‘If I Know Me’